 Mandela, the father of freedom in South Africa, after spending years in prison, dedicated his life to the overthrow of suffering that his people endured under the tyranny of an apartheid regime.
 Mandela, upon his release from twenty-seven years behind bars, came to a personal understanding of the power that resentment can hold over our weary heads.

 “Resentment is like drinking poison (he said) and then hoping it will kill your enemies.”

 Forgiveness truly is the kindest thing we could ever consider doing for ourselves in recovery.
-Our perceived enemies, those responsible for our trauma experience, may not deserve to be forgiven for all the pain, sadness and suffering purposefully (or unintentionally) inflicted in our lives.
+Our perceived enemies, those responsible for our trauma experience, those who caused us even further harms, may not deserve to be forgiven for all the pain, sadness and suffering purposefully (or unintentionally) inflicted in our lives.
 Some, aren't even aware that we have together suffered a traumatic experience, as is the case of trauma witnessed in emergency services work, for instance.

 Whatever evil has befallen us, from wherever our individual trauma may have come, we deserve to be free of this pain.
 Learning to forgive, can lift us further out of our personal suffering and can open our hearts to living a full life again.

 I'm admitting I'm not yet personally there.
 But, I'm now keenly aware that to forgiveness, ultimately, is precisely where I will, one-day, choose to go.